danslapman/morphling/README.md

 case class SArrayT[F[_], I](elem: F[I]) extends SType[F, Vector[I]]
 ```

-Also it will be convenient to define some helper methods (will se thier purpose later):
+Also it will be convenient to define some helper methods (will see their purpose later):
 ```scala
 object SType {
   type SSchema[I] = HMutu[SType, Schema, I]